Persian clothing: Radā

 Sardāri (Persian: سرداری) refers to a radā with a pleated waistband that Qajar men wore over other garments.
 From the mid-Qajar era (particularly during and after Naser al-Din Shah’s reign), men’s overgarment (bālāpush) included a coat-like garment that extended from the shoulders to below the knees.
 Over time, the outer robes of men in the late Qajar period became shorter and looser, resulting in a style where the waist area featured multiple pleats.
 These pleats were often made from luxurious materials such as silk, cashmere, and fine wool.
 Wealthy men favored Sardari garments with elaborate and colorful floral and paisley patterns, while poorer men wore simpler versions using cheaper materials like chintz and linen.
 The sardari became a popular bālāpush (overgarment) worn by all social classes, especially princes, military officers, and younger officials.
 Initially made from luxurious materials like wool, shawl fabrics, Kerman’s fine termeh, and silks.
-However unlike the richly patterned qaba or jobbeh, sardaris graduated towards a typically plain, factory-made style, devoid of intricate designs, embodying a modernized, understated elegance.
+However unlike the richly patterned qabā or jobbeh, sardaris graduated towards a typically plain, factory-made style, devoid of intricate designs, embodying a modernized, understated elegance.
 This shift accelerated as plain, factory-made fabrics with muted tones, especially black, became prevalent among urban elites, physicians, and even Naser al-Din Shah’s own entourage.
 Sardaris in somber colors like dark gray or navy reflected the spread of European taste.
 Shahs and princes increasingly adopted these simplified sardaris for court and travel, and eventually the style trickled down to merchants and commoners.
-By the late Qajar era, sardaris were so common that even provincial governors, tribal leaders, and rural notables wore them in place of the once-dominant qaba and jobbeh.
+By the late Qajar era, sardaris were so common that even provincial governors, tribal leaders, and rural notables wore them in place of the once-dominant qabā and jobbeh.